Narrative Medicine: A Basic Weekend Workshop

 Early Bird discount ends midnight, Friday, August 3rd!

 This Basic Workshop provides an intensive introductory experience to the methods and skills of Narrative Medicine.
 These practices are then applicable to unlimited clinical and non-clinical settings.
-From Friday at 2 pm to Sunday at 5 pm, participants gather for plenary presentations by the founders of the Program in Narrative Medicine alternating with small-group seminars.
+From Friday at 2 pm to Sunday at 5 pm, participants gather for plenary presentations by the founders of the Division of Narrative Medicine alternating with small-group seminars.
 Participants will form small groups of eight that stay together throughout the weekend, while small group facilitators rotate through the groups.

 Plenary presentations by faculty open up themes of how stories work, exploring concepts such as creativity, ethics, bearing witness, and empathy, while the small groups practice rigorous skills in close reading, creative writing, and responding to the writings of others.
 Close reading is an integral part of the workshop as is short prompted writing and discussion.
 Participants will gain access to our online resource page prior to the start of the workshop where all information necessary to prepare for the weekend including literary texts, film, visual art and seminar articles in the field of narrative medicine by leading educators.

 These intensive workshops will offer rigorous skill-building in narrative competence.
 Participants will learn effective techniques for attentive listening, adopting others’ perspectives, accurate representation, and reflective reasoning.
 Plenary sessions will focus on reconceptualizing empathy, narrative ethics, bearing witness, and illness narratives.

 Small group seminars will offer firsthand experience in close reading, reflective writing, and autobiographical exercises.
 The target audience is physicians, other health care professionals and scholars interested in Narrative Medicine.